 Claudia Ruiz Gustafson (b.
 1973) is a Peruvian visual artist and curator based in Massachusetts whose practice engages photography, assemblage, poetry and artist book making.
 Her work is mainly autobiographical and self-reflective; her cross-cultural experience and Peruvian heritage deeply inform her art making.
 Claudia’s latest projects explore the stories of her Peruvian ancestors and aspects of her immigrant and liminal experiences.
-Her latest ongoing body of work Mi País Imaginado revisits her history within the framework of the Bicentennial of the Independence of Peru in which she is in dialogue with historical extractivist events, reframing and recontextualizing those narratives within a contemporary gaze while exposing the mechanisms of the imperialist machine that made them possible.
+In her latest ongoing body of work Mi País Imaginado, she is in dialogue with historical extractivist events, reframing and recontextualizing those narratives within a contemporary gaze while exposing the mechanisms of the imperialist machine that made them possible.

 Claudia has exhibited in museums and galleries across the US and abroad at venues including Danforth Art Museum, Griffin Museum of Photography, Newport Art Museum, Photographic Resource Center, Agora Gallery, Millepiani Gallery and Galleria Valid Foto.
-She is a 2020 Critical Mass 200 Finalist and 2020 Photo LA Top 20 Finalist.
+She is a 2021 Mass Cultural Artist Fellow, 2020 Critical Mass 200 Finalist and 2020 Photo LA Top 20 Finalist.

 Claudia has received grants and awards from the Massachusetts Cultural Council, the Cambridge Art Association, L.A.
 Photo Curator: Global Photography Awards, PX3 de la Photographie Paris, The Gala Awards, among others and her work has been published in Fraction Media, Black & White Magazine, F-Stop Magazine, Float Photo Magazine, Aspect Initiative and Lenscratch.